shiningstark/ASL/README.md

 3. Modify train.py and start training.
     `python train.py`
-    Use your trained weights or checkpoint weights with command line option `--model model_file` when using yolo_video.py Remember to modify class path or anchor path, with `--classes class_file` and `--anchors anchor_file`.
+    Use your trained weights or checkpoint weights with modification weights path when using ASL_app.py Remember to modify class path or anchor path.

 If you want to use original pretrained weights for YOLOv3:
     1. `wget https://pjreddie.com/media/files/darknet53.conv.74`